redhat-cop/infra-ansible/roles/config-timezone/README.md

-set-timezone role
+config-timezone role
 ==========

-This role can be used to set the timezone of your system.
+This role can be used to configure the timezone of your system.
 Available timezones can be captured via `timedatectl list-timezones`

 ## Requirements

-This role need to be executed by a user with `beome` privileges
+This role need to be executed by a user with `become` privileges

 Below is an example inventory for the timezone: